-Change in Control Agreements
+Change in Control Agreement

-Pursuant to their hiring, the Company entered into a change of control agreement with both Mr. Cho in December 2013 and with Mr. Moniz in October 2014.
-As per the terms of the agreements, if within twelve months following a change in control (as such term is defined in the change in control agreement), the Company terminates the executive's employment for a reason other than cause (as such term is defined in the change in control agreement) or if the executive resigns for good reason (as such term is defined in the change in control agreement) (each, a "qualifying termination"), the executive will receive severance from the Company in the amount of twelve months of the executive's base salary in effect on the date of the executive's termination, payable at the Company's discretion either in a lump sum or at equal intervals over a period of time not longer than twelve months.
-In addition, all stock options and restricted stock units held by the executive shall have their vesting fully accelerated.
-The receipt of severance under the change in control agreement is contingent upon the executive signing and not revoking a release of claims in favor of the Company.
-Mr. Cho's and Mr. Moniz's change in control agreements expire upon the termination of their employment with the Company.
+Pursuant to his hiring, the Company entered into a change in control agreement with Mr. Moniz in October 2014.
+As per the terms of the agreement, if within twelve months following a change of control (as such term is defined in the change in control agreement), the Company terminates Mr. Moniz's employment for a reason other than cause (as such term is defined in the change in control agreement) or if Mr. Moniz resigns for good reason (as such term is defined in the change in control agreement) (each, a "qualifying termination"), Mr. Moniz will receive severance from the Company in the amount of twelve months of the executive's base salary in effect on the date of the executive's termination, payable at the Company's discretion either in a lump sum or at equal intervals over a period of time not longer than twelve months.
+In addition, all stock options and restricted stock units held by Mr. Moniz shall have their vesting fully accelerated.
+The receipt of severance under the change in control agreement is contingent upon Mr. Moniz signing and not revoking a release of claims in favor of the Company.